TARANG0503/DSA-Practice/README.md

+## DSA Practice
-This project is for uploading Datastructures and Algorithms (DSA) code samples.
+This project is a collection of Datastructures and Algorithms (DSA) code samples.